JakePIXL/csci-2011-project-1/README.md

 ## Database Schema

-The application uses a PostgreSQL database with the following structure:
+The application uses a MariaDB database with the following structure:

 ### Books Table
 - `id` (Primary Key)